DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view__is_auto_selection"></a> is_auto_selection

-Obtém um valor booliano que indica se o tempo de execução automaticamente selecionará um acelerador apropriado quando o accelerator_view é passado para um [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).
+Obtém um valor booliano que indica se o tempo de execução selecionará automaticamente um acelerador apropriado quando accelerator_view for passado para um [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).

 ### <a name="syntax"></a>Sintaxe